epics-extensions/c2dataviewer/documentation/scopeapp.md

 When the trigger condition is meet, the waveform will draw/update.

 ## Configuration
 PVs can be specified by a configuration file.

-Below is an example:
+Example
 ```ini
 [DEFAULT]
 APP=SCOPE